 - Big Bad: Billionaire Elizar Kane is the primary mastermind beneath the movie's suspicious events as well as Spinner's criminal activities, all in his pursuit to unleash a nuclear missile named "New Eden" which will create a new Ice Age that will destroy the planet, so he can create his own vision of the Garden of Eden and start things anew.
 In case you didn't know, the introductory text to the movie pretty much says it right at the beginning.

 - The Big Board: You can clearly see in the background for a scene at a police station that it tries for some neopunk style version of the giant battlemap with young waifs pushing units around with croupier rakes.
 However the overblown size and odd dress code means that it looks more like the Olympic curling team are pushing around Hershey's Kisses.

 - Carnivore Confusion: Apparently, anthropomorphic Tyrannosaurs subsist entirely on... milk and cookies.
-He calls himself a "recovering carnivore", going under the type where carnivorism in talking-animal land is akin to alcoholism.
+Teddy calls himself a "recovering carnivore", falling under the type where carnivorism in talking-animal land is akin to alcoholism.

 - Da Chief: The Commissioner.